-Specifically, we establish both convergence theorems in the sense of strong convergence in $L^2(\Rd)$.
+Indeed, we will establish both convergence theorems in the strong topology of $L^2(\Rd)$.
 Precise descriptions are given in subsection \ref{sec:dFI} and section \ref{sec:discreteFT}.
 With these strong convergence theorems, we can prove that the resolvents of the discrete Dirac operator (\ref{eq:d-dirac2-1}) strongly converge to those of the Dirac operator (\ref{eq:dirac2}) in $L^2(\Rtw)^2$.

 In the literature, there have been few papers studying spectral properties of discrete Dirac operators on 2D or 3D lattices, while there have been many working on 1D lattices, see for example the recent works \cite{A}, \cite{BMT}, \cite{CIKS}, \cite{CY}, \cite{KMRS}, \cite{K}, \cite{KT}, \cite{PC}, \cite{RS}, \cite{S1}, \cite{S2}.
 We mention in passing that the discrete Dirac operator on a 1D lattice, when written in matrix form, is a tri-diagonal matrix and indeed unitarily equivalent to a discrete Schr\"odinger-type operator; for example, with the unitary operator $U : \ell^2(\mathbb Z_h) \rightarrow \ell^2(\mathbb Z_h)^2$ given as $(U f)(nh) = (-1)^n $,